Solid States

 Solid States is the eighth and final studio album by American alternative rock band The Posies, released on 29 April 2016 by American label MyMusicEmpire.
 It was the band's first new album release in six years, and the first since the deaths of drummer Darius Minwalla and bass player Joe Skyward.

-The band's first single, "Squirrel vs. Snake," was released as a free download on the 3rd of March 2016, and an extensive month-long European tour promoting the album began on 29 March 2016.
+The band's first single, "Squirrel vs. Snake", was released as a free download on 3 March 2016, and an extensive month-long European tour promoting the album began on 29 March 2016.
 The band performed live as a trio with Frankie Siragusa on drums.